 We then left Siem Reap for Phnom Phen by bus.
 The drive took several hours.
 The country side is quite interesting.
 We stopped for lunch at the home of an American Vietnam Vet and his Khmer wife.
 They run a small project designed to keep at-risk women out of the sex trade (a major problem in Cambodia).
 They hand spin and weave silk scarves, which they then sell for $15 to $20 a piece.
 They are very nice.
 We also stopped at a rest stop that featured a roadside Cambodian delicacy; fried bugs.
 I passed on the spiders.

 On arrival in Phnom Penh we made a stop at another project that employs the disabled; a place called Seeing Hands Massage.
 We all got massages done by blind people; one hour massage for $6.

 As mentioned, Cambodia mostly uses the US Dollar.
 Change is a problem.
-In such a poor country, a $20 is a huge amount of money and no one has change.
-Suggest getting a large stack of ones!
+I suggest getting a large stack of ones!